Interim Dean Kim Yuracko Welcomes Students Back for Spring Term

 We will welcome more than 100 admitted students to Admitted Students Weekend.
 The student admissions committee, chaired by Mike Potere JD '12 and Lyndsie Schmalz JD ’12, have worked with the Admissions team to plan special events to introduce admitted students to the Law School.
 We hope that after spending some time as part of the Northwestern Law community, these admitted students choose to join us next fall.

 2010 Graduation Week, May 9-13

 The graduation committee, chaired by Abigail Fleming and Lori Sorenson, is busy working with the Student Services team to plan this year's Graduation Convocation, which will take place Friday, May 13, at the Chicago Theatre.
 Graduation week will have additional activities throughout the week to celebrate the Class of 2011.
 Justice John Paul Stevens JD ‘47 will be the speaker for the 2011 ceremony.

 Law Review Symposium, May 12

 The Law Review will host a conference on the Legacy of Justice John Paul Stevens JD ’47 on May 12, 2011 as part of the Justice’s visit to Northwestern Law.
 Leading constitutional scholars will commemorate Justice Stevens’ legacy on the Supreme Court.
-Visit the Law Review web site and symposium page for more details as they become available.
+Visit the Law Review website.